 Sculptor Victoria Westaway News Items

-All the latest on Devon Artist Victoria Westaway.
+All the latest News on Devon Artist Victoria Westaway.
 Vik moved her art practice from Herefordshire to Devon back in April 2016 having bought the old St. John Ambulance Station in the heart of Cullompton, Devon.
-Vik is also doing much of the conversion herself creating the ideal studio/workshop space to continue her art work.
-Check back to see more news and photos on Vik’s big-refurb' together with announcements on her latest art projects - thanks for visiting..
+Vik is busy creating work for exhibitions, private commissions and flower shows across the country, check back in regularly to keep up to date with news and photos of Vik’s latest work and announcements of her latest art projects - thanks for visiting..

 Following on from last years successful RHS Willow Goose Sculpture Workshop Vik was again invited back to run an Owl Sculpture Workshop during March 2018.
 Just as last year the willow sculpture course proved so popular that Pershore College arranged to run two RHS courses on consecutive days.
 Each of the two courses were made up of 10 participants who practiced the basic skills and techniques of willow weaving.
 Vik demonstrated her free style scribble weave technique to create the body around a steel armature mounted on a wooden base.
 Once the main bodies were formed Vik encouraged the participants to get creative using techniques to add beaks, eyes and ears giving each owl a unique personality.